Ferdy Mayne: Career

 Mayne appeared in 230 films and television programmes.

+In 1958 he appeared in the fifth episode of The Diary of Samuel Pepys.

 In 1960 he appeared in the fourth Danger Man episode entitled "The Blue Veil".

 In 1967, he achieved international recognition in his role as Count von Krolock in Roman Polanski's The Fearless Vampire Killers.

 In 1977, he appeared in "It Pays to Advertise", an episode of Are You Being Served?, in the role of "The Ten Pound Perfume".

 Later, Mayne moved to the United States and played the semi-regular role of Albert Grand in the TV series Cagney and Lacey.

 In 1983, he played the role of Ludwig Rosenthal, a wealthy Jewish merchant persecuted and dispossessed by the Nazis, in Winds of War, a television miniseries based on the eponymous novel by Herman Wouk.

 Personal life

 In 1955, Mayne married actress Deirdre de Payer.
 Their daughter Belinda Mayne is also an actress.
 They also adopted a daughter, Fernanda, in 1965.
 The couple divorced in 1972.